«Back

 Why Does it Matter?

-Decades of post-storm damage investigations after hurricanes, tornadoes, and severe thunderstorms reveal that more than 90% of house damage in severe wind events begins when garage doors separate from their mounting, collapse, or cave in due to windborne debris impacts.
-The doors are vulnerable because they are your home's largest and weakest openings.
+Decades of post-storm damage investigations after hurricanes, tornadoes, and severe thunderstorms reveal that more than 90% of house damage in severe wind events begins when garage doors separate from their mounting, collapse, or cave in due to wind pressure and/or windborne debris impacts.
+The doors are critical because they cover your home's largest and weakest opening.

-However, the National Institute of Standards and Technology (NIST) analysis indicates that strong, reinforced garage doors can serve a vital and protective role in severe winds.
-NIST found that homes with intact garage doors following a severe wind event are likelier to retain their roofs and the walls adjacent to the garage.
-The correlation between intact garage doors and undamaged roofs remained effective in windspeeds up to 135 mph.
+The good news is that the National Institute of Standards and Technology (NIST) analysis and key post-tornado academic and other post-hurricane damage investigations indicate that strong, reinforced garage doors can serve a vital and protective role in severe winds.
+NIST found that homes with intact garage doors following a severe wind event are more likely to retain their roofs and the walls adjacent to the garage.
+The correlation between intact garage doors and undamaged roofs remained effective at wind speeds up to 135 mph.
+This means that in a low Category 4 hurricane or a high EF-2 tornado, keeping your garage door in place can protect your home from costly, progressive damage and even total destruction.

 What do I Need to Know?